ckdevrel/MaterialDialogSearchView/README.md

 SharedPrefernce class is used to store and retrieve recently searched values (i.e selected or clicked values from the suggestions list.)

+> **Note:**

-> **Note:** This is completely a custom implementation of mine.
+        1. This is completely a custom implementation of mine.
 Though this solution may be simple, but very effective implementing MaterialSearchView's and it will not affect any part of the coding cycle.
 You can use this view in activity, fragment or wherever you want.
 Happy coding!
+        2. Voice search will not work.
+It is just displayed for the UI purpose.
+EditText data will be cleared once if you click mic icon.

+#### **Licensing**

+About licensing it is free to go.
+You can do whatever you want with this code.
+I really appreciate all of your feedbacks and pull requests to improve this repo.